-- Crack the eggs into a large mixing bowl.
-Beat well with fork until well mixed.
-Can add a ¼ - ½ a cup of milk or whipping cream if you like, for more creaminess.12 medium to large eggs
+- Crack the eggs into a large bowl.
+Beat well with a fork or whisk until well mixed.
+You can add a 1/4 to 1/2 a cup of milk or whipping cream if you like, for more creaminess.12 medium to large eggs

-- In large skillet, cook sausage over medium high heat while cutting with a spatula to break it into small pieces, until fully cooked and no longer pink in the center.
-Pour out into a large bowl and set aside.
+- In a large skillet, cook the sausage over medium-high heat while cutting with a spatula to break it into small pieces, until fully cooked and no longer pink in the center.
+Pour into a large bowl and set aside.1 pound breakfast sausage

-- Reduce heat to medium low and pour beaten eggs into same skillet.
-Cook, stirring often, until eggs are scrambled and no longer runny.
-Pour on top of sausage in bowl and stir to combine.
+- Reduce heat to medium-low and pour beaten eggs into the same skillet.
+Cook, stirring often until eggs are scrambled and no longer runny.
+Pour on top of the sausage in the bowl and stir to combine.